How to tell if your phone is original or counterfeit: a complete guide

 Note the following:

-A good trick is compare the phone with images or videos of the real model, or even with an original device in a physical store.
-The differences, although subtle, are eventually detectable.
-For more information on specific devices, see This guide about Huawei.
+A good trick is to compare the phone with images or videos of the actual model , or even with an original device in a physical store.
+The differences, though subtle, will eventually become apparent.
+For more information on specific devices, see this guide on Huawei.

 Use benchmarking and hardware analysis apps